pds-data-dictionaries/ldd-nh/docs/source/user/user-guide.rst

   in processing that particular frame.
 For framing observations, bias is measured during each observations using shielded pixels on either edge of the array.

+**Note:** In the early launch and Jupiter phases of the MVIC data, this class will not contain the complete metadata for *<nh:Framing_Biases>* found later phases because it was not included in either the original PDS3 labels or FITS headers.

 .. _radiometric-conversion-constants: